 Some time in 1840, Dudley Marjoribanks, the 1st earl of Tweedmouth was looking to create a sentinel dog that was best suited for rocky jagged territory of the marshy and damp Scottish Highlands.
 He crossed the Yellow Retriever and Tweed Water Spaniel which are the first ancestors of the Golden Retriever.

 Lord Tweedmouth cataloged the breeding and heredity history of the Golden Retriever from 1840 to 1890 which made way for the other breeders to continue the process.
-The Golden Retriever became a quite lovable dog in the United States very quickly, and its popularity skyrocketed when President Gerald Ford owned this dog.
+The Golden Retriever became a quite lovable dog in the US very quickly, and its popularity skyrocketed when President Gerald Ford owned this dog.

 Though not much is known about the history of the Golden Shepherd, they may have subsisted for a long time but they were brought to recognition sometime in 2009in America.